aleju/imgaug/changelogs/master/added/20190927_unwrapped_bb_aug.md

 * Added method `BoundingBox.almost_equals(other)`.
 * Changed method `Polygon.almost_equals(other)` to no longer verify the datatype.
 It is assumed now that the input is a Polygon.
+* Added property `items` to `KeypointsOnImage`, `BoundingBoxesOnImage`, `PolygonsOnImage`, `LineStringsOnImage`.
+The property returns the keypoints/BBs/polygons/LineStrings contained by that instance.